Frequently Asked Questions

 Most children trafficked are from poor farming and fishing communities.
 A girl in school is less likely to be trafficked.
 Young women who have received a full education are unlikely to choose prostitution or lowly paid factory work as a way of supporting their family.

-Q. How many of the CEF students are boys?
+Q. How many of the students are boys?

 Q. Where in Vietnam do the children live that you have organized sponsorships for?

-A. CEF has children in education projects in Quang Nam province and Da Nang City in central Vietnam.
-We had a project in Thai Binh province in the Red River delta in northern Vietnam until recently, and that program is complete now.
+A. CEF has children in education projects in Quang Nam province, in central Vietnam.
+We had projects in Da Nang and in Thai Binh province in the Red River delta in northern Vietnam until recently, and those program are complete now.

 Q. How do you decide who to help?